 Recovery allows you to repair or restore the computer to its original factory state.
+You can create an HP Factory Image, using an installed or an external DVD±RW optical drive.

-▲ CAUTION: Using Recovery completely erases hard drive contents and reformats the hard drive.
+- NOTE: Your computer may not come equipped with an internal optical drive.
+In order to create the HP Factory Image, you may need to plug in an external optical drive. - CAUTION: Using Recovery completely erases hard drive contents and reformats the hard drive.
 All files you have created and any software installed on the computer are permanently removed.
 The recovery tool reinstalls the original operating system and HP programs and drivers that were installed at the factory.
 Software, drivers, and updates not installed by HP must be manually reinstalled.
 Personal files must be restored from a backup.

-To restore the computer using the HP Factory Image, you must first create the recovery media.
-If you have not already created it, see Creating restore media on page 58.
+To restore the computer using the HP Factory Image, you must first create the recovery ISO file and then burn it to an optical disc.